Open Education Resources

 TED - TED talks include Technology, Entertainment, Design.
 All videos are released under a Creative Commons BY-NC-ND license, so they can be freely shared and reposted.

-Al Jazeera Creative Common Repository - Broadcast quality news footage released under various Creative Commons licenses.
+Al Jazeera Creative Commons Repository - Broadcast quality news footage released under various Creative Commons licenses.

 Internet Archive - Audio including animal sounds, old time radio shows, sound effects and music.